TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-sqlerror3204.md

 	ownershipId="StorageMediaEdge_Backup"
 />

-# Error SQL ErrorNumber: 3204 The backup or restore was aborted
+# SQL ErrorNumber: 3204 The backup or restore was aborted

 <!--issueDescription-->
 We have identified that your backup operation was aborted.
 This could be due to high IOPS or hitting throttling limit while taking backup.